dojo/docs/dojox/atom/io/model.rst

         eTitle.value = "This <i>is</i> my entry title!";
         eTitle.type = "xml";
         entry.title = eTitle;

+        //Add the feed entry to the current feed. feed.addEntry(entry);

         //Emit The XML form of the feed. var xml = dojo.byId("simpleAtomCreate");